 Lucretia Mott was considered by many of her contemporaries to be the greatest woman of the 19th century.
 A Quaker minister shaped by her Nantucket upbringing, she was one of the earliest advocates of women’s rights and an uncompromising abolitionist.

-Nantucket women had to be independent as their husbands spent years at sea.
+Nantucket women learned independence as their husbands spent years at sea.
 When her father sailed to China, Lucretia Mott’s mother kept a small store, and traveled to the mainland to trade oil, whalebone and candles for dry goods and groceries.
 Acting like a man in that way wasn’t unusual for Nantucket Quaker women.
 Quakers also gave girls the same education as boys and allowed them to become ministers – which is exactly what Lucretia Mott did at 28.

 Lucretia Coffin was born Jan.
 3, 1793, the second of eight children by Anna Folger and Thomas Coffin, a ship captain and later shipowner.